CloudSkills/azure-functions/4-Developing-and-Deploying-from-Visual-Studio-Code-and-CICD-with-DevOps/4-Developing-and-Deploying-from-Visual-Studio-Code-and-CICD-with-DevOps.md

 In this guide, you will configure your machine to enable you to create, develop, debug and deploy Azure function apps and functions directly from your machine without touching Azure Portal once.
 You will add a third party PowerShell Module from the PowerShell gallery as a requirement of the function app and observe this being loaded when the function is triggered.

-When you're finished, you'll be able to create, configure and test Azure functions locally on your machine and then deploy them into an Azure function app using multiple methods.
+When you're finished, you'll be able to create, configure and test Azure functions locally on your machine and then deploy them into an existing Azure function app using multiple methods.
 You'll also have a fundamental understanding of some of the other files that encompass a function app that you have not been exposed to in this blog series to date.

 ## Prerequisites